LSPosed/LSParanoid/README.md

     }
     ```

+**For Kotlin Users**: LSParanoid does not support `makeConcatWithConstants` or `makeConcat` for now, so for people using Kotlin that generates these instructions, you can add `-Xstring-concat=inline` to the kotlin compile option for workaround.

 How it works
 ------------
 Let's say you have an `Activity` that contains some string you want to be obfuscated.